Heroes-Academy/OOP_Fall2016/docs/source/week8.rst

     - This has examples of most of Python's syntax!
 - :doc:`Classes cookbook <helpers/classes_cookbook>`
     - This has examples of the basics of classes!
+- :doc:`A giant color list! <helpers/colors>`
+    - You can use this to get tons of colors into your game!